MaxHalford/StSICMR-Inference/README.md

 ### Virtual environment

-If you want to be safe and not mess with you Python environment you can create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) by doing the following steps.
+If you want to be safe and not mess with your Python environment you can create a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) by doing the following steps.

 1. Clone the repository: